The National WWII Museum and Mardi Gras World captivate groups in the Big Easy

-The Louisiana Memorial Pavilion, the museum’s original building, houses the newest permanent exhibit, The Arsenal of Democracy: The Herman and George Brown Salute to the Home Front.
+The Louisiana Memorial Pavilion, the museum’s original building, houses a permanent exhibit, The Arsenal of Democracy: The Herman and George Brown Salute to the Home Front.
 Visitors have an opportunity to connect with the men and women who served on the home front.
 Highlights of the exhibit are the video, the Gathering Storm Gallery, a House Divided and America Besieged.
 As in each exhibit area, there are special exhibits rotating regularly.

 The Road to Tokyo galleries chronicle the grueling path from Pearl Harbor to Tokyo Bay and the challenges of a war in the Pacific.
 The innovations, courage and sacrifices of Americans who forged a road to an ending of the war are displayed.
 Highlights include Facing the Rising Sun, Briefing Room: Japanese Onslaught, The New Naval Warfare: First Blood and Guadalcanal: Green Hell.